Distribution Transformations#

 plt.show()

 This is a q-q plot that maps the transform from our original distribution to the Gaussian distribution.
-Notice how the declustering weights have shift up the lowe quantiles as they received more weight.
+Notice how the declustering weights have shifted the lower quantiles to above an imaginary line through the points as they received more declustering weight.

 As a final step we should check out the summary statistics of all the variants of porosity from our various data transformations.